codekulturbonn/espocto/README.md

 ![Back, right](doc/board-backright.jpg)

-Obviously, the stack needs to get an 3d-printed case:
+Obviously, the assembly needs to get a 3d-printed case.